Dispatch's Second Chance (and The Game Awards Predictions)

 Cool.
 Okay.

-Okay, we're going to be talking a little bit about the Big Jeff Game Awards that are happening next week.
-But before
+Okay, we're going to be talking a little bit about the Big Jeff game awards that are happening next week.
+But before we change the video,

-Yeah.
-Before we get into that, though, we have some besties game of the year talk to discuss.
+before we yeah before we get into that though uh we have some besties game of the year talk to discuss uh chris point

-You'll be finding out soon enough, but you have a chance to vote on four additional games that will round out the 16-seed bracket.
+we are finishing up our bracket we have already chosen 12 games that will be in the bracket what are they wouldn't you like to know you'll be finding out soon enough but you have a chance to vote on four additional games that will round out the 16-seed bracket.

-But if you're already a subscriber to the newsletter or the Patreon, you already know all this.
+But if you are already a subscriber to the newsletter or the Patreon, you already know all this.
 It's in your email inbox, which is all the more reason to subscribe to either of those.

 Right.